Two main types of cherries are produced in the United States: sweet cherries and tart or “sour” cherries.

 The primary tart cherry producing state is generally Michigan, which typically accounts for nearly 90 percent of tart cherry production.
 In 2012, however, the state's cherry crop dropped to 11.6 million pounds, due to unfavorable weather.
 As a result, Utah was the top tart cherry producer, with 40 million pounds, followed by Washington, with 24.8 million pounds.
 (NASS 2013)

-With regard to tart cherries, 83 percent of production is used for processing, with the majority processed as a frozen product (67 percent).
-A total of 16 percent of tart cherries are canned and the remainder (those neither frozen nor canned) are used for juice, wine, brined and dried products (NASS).
+With regard to tart cherries, 99 percent of production is used for processing, with the majority processed as a frozen product (NASS 2013).
+The remainder are canned or used for juice, wine, brined and dried products.
+September 2013 ...
+Cherries